Sunspot simulations with MURaM -- I. Parameter study using potential field initial conditions: Results

-In terms of azimuthal averages, the outflow speed $v_{r,{+}}$ increases with increasing radius until the spot boundary, and then slowly decreases.
-Inflow speeds $-v_{r,{-}}$ increased until the umbral boundary, then converged to the lower quiet sun value.
-The outflow filling factor $n_{v_\mathrm{r}>0}$ has values of 39-48\% at a local minimum near the umbral boundary, then rapidly increases and tapers off to a maximum around the spot boundary of 88-93\% for the $B_0=160\,$kG simulations.
-This results in the radial velocity, $v_\mathrm{r}$, having a minimum near the umbral boundary and a maximum near the spot boundary.
-The minima, maxima, and their locations of our simulation runs are listed in Table~\ref{tab:res}, and $v_\mathrm{r}$ and $v_\mathrm{z}$ are shown in Fig.~\ref{fig:v_azi}, where the extrema are marked with $+$ symbols.
+In terms of azimuthal averages, the outflow speed $v_{r,{+}}$ \mbox{increases} with increasing radius until the spot boundary and then slowly decreases.
+Inflow speeds of $-v_{r,{-}}$ increased until the \mbox{umbral} boundary, then converged to the lower quiet sun value.
+The outflow filling factor, $n_{v_\mathrm{r}>0}$, has values of 39--48\% at a \mbox{local} minimum near the umbral boundary, then rapidly increases and tapers off to a maximum around the spot boundary of 88--93\% for the $B_0=160\,$kG simulations.
+This results in the radial veloc\-ity, $v_\mathrm{r}$, having a minimum near the umbral boundary and a maximum near the spot boundary.
+The minima, maxima, and their \mbox{locations} in our simulation runs are listed in Table~\ref{tab:res}, with $v_\mathrm{r}$ and $v_\mathrm{z}$ shown in Fig.~\ref{fig:v_azi}, where the extrema are marked with \mbox{$+$ symbols}.

-Up-flow speeds $v_{z,{+}}$ increased steadily with radius until they reached the quiet-sun average at around $1.2\,r_\textrm{s}$.
-Down-flow speeds $-v_{z,{-}}$ have a local speed maximum near the umbral boundary, then the speed decreases over the inner penumbra to increase to the quiet Sun average.
-Outside the umbral boundary, the up-flow filling factor $n_{v_\mathrm{z}>0}$ increased over the same range as the down-flows get slower with increasing radius.
-Outside this narrow range, any trend in the radial dependence of the filling factor is sufficiently weak to be hidden by random-looking fluctuations.
-The lower panel of (\textquotesingle{}160\_opp000h\textquotesingle{}) shows that inside the central umbra, vertical velocities $v_\mathrm{z}$ are on average near zero, then drop to a local minimum near the umbral boundary, followed by a quick increase over the inner part of the penumbra, and a decrease to the quiet sun average over the width of the rest of the penumbra, accompanied by an increase in fluctuations.
+Upflow speeds, $v_{z,{+}}$, increased steadily with radius until they reached the quiet-sun average at around $1.2\,r_\textrm{s}$.
+Downflow speeds, $-v_{z,{-}}$, have a local speed maximum near the umbral boundary, followed by a decrease in speed over the inner penumbra to increase to the quiet Sun average.
+Outside the umbral boundary, the upflow filling factor, $n_{v_\mathrm{z}>0}$, increased over the same range as the downflows slowed with increasing radius.
+Outside this narrow range, any trend in the radial dependence of the filling factor is sufficiently weak to be hidden by any fluctuations that might appear random.
+The lower panel of (`160\_opp000h') shows that inside the central umbra, vertical velocities, $v_\mathrm{z}$, are, on average, near zero, then drop to a local minimum near the umbral boundary.
+This is followed by a quick increase over the inner part of the penumbra and a decrease to the quiet sun average over the width of the rest of the penumbra, accompanied by an increase in fluctuations.

-Having a negative average quiet-sun vertical velocity is not a contradiction to the convective blue shift, as that is caused by weighting the average of the light, meaning that the bright granular up-flows outshine the darker inter-granular down-flows.
-Our average is negative because the $\tau=1$ surface in the inter-granular lanes is lower; hence, the down-flows are faster than the up-flows.
+Having a negative average quiet-sun vertical velocity does not stand in contradiction to the convective blue shift, since the convective blue shift results from weighting the average of the light, meaning that the bright granular upflows outshine the darker inter-granular downflows.
+Our average is negative \mbox{because} the $\tau=1$ surface in the inter-granular lanes is lower; hence, the downflows are faster than the upflows.